Guides

 The following three considerations are made when determining how to apply situational crime prevention:

-- rationality or readiness: understanding the conditions that prompt an individual to commit a criminal act to satisfy a need, whether these conditions are presented consciously or subconsciously.
+- Rationality or readiness: understanding the conditions that prompt an individual to commit a criminal act to satisfy a need, whether these conditions are presented consciously or subconsciously.

 - Specificity: identifying the specific crime to be addressed by eliminating the opportunity to commit a crime.